quambene/blog/src/article/01_pigeon_release_v0.1.0.md

-# pigeon-rs v0.1.0: Open source email automation written in Rust
+# Pigeon Release v0.1.0: Open source email automation written in Rust

 I found that email automation solutions like Mailchimp or ConvertKit are quite expensive.
 I was using Pigeon for my projects already a while ago, but figured it could be more useful as an open source project.